1. Should I choose preliminary or full proposal on the START PRAF page?

 9. What is the difference between a Grant and Cooperative Agreement?

 Grant: A type of financial assistance awarded for the conduct of research or other programs as specified in an approved proposal.
-A grant, as opposed to a cooperative agreement, is used whenever the awarding office anticipates no substantial programmatic involvement with the recipient during the program of activates.
+A grant, as opposed to a cooperative agreement, is used whenever the sponsor anticipates no substantial programmatic involvement with the recipient during the program of activities.

-Cooperative Agreement: An award similar to a grant, but (one in) which the sponsor’s staff may be actively involved in the proposal preparations, and anticipates having substantial involvement in research activities once the award has been made.
+Cooperative Agreement: An award similar to a grant, however the sponsor’s staff may be actively involved in the proposal preparation, and anticipates having substantial involvement in project activities once the award has been made.

 10. What if I am not sure if it is a grant or a cooperative agreement?